Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

 - Quick adjustment to the training material based on class needs

 - Additionally, an instructor can clarify students’ questions immediately

 Disadvantages of classical training tools

 - High training cost per individual

 - High efforts to coordinate the participant schedules

 - The number of qualified instructors may be limited

-Technological training tools: Technology-driven methods like online videos, training tapes etc. For the most part, growing demand placed on individuals for flexible training schedules, location, and amount of training session.
+Technological training tools: Technology-driven methods like online videos, training tapes, etc. For the most part, growing demand is placed on individuals for flexible training schedules, locations, and amount of training sessions.